 In 2014, she was awarded the NCEA Distinguished Teacher for the Plains States.
 “I love Catholic education and I believe we need to enrich and empower other Catholic teachers with the latest research and advice.”
 Gilman may also be found at Catholic EdCamp, which she helped start, at Creighton University each summer.
 You can also find her monthly blog post for Loyola Press- http://catechistsjourney.loyolapress.com/author/barb.

-Mrs. Sheri Vollmer teaches Physical Education to all grades, k-8 at St. Margaret Mary School.
+Mrs. Sheri Vollmer teaches Physical Education to all grades, K-8 at St. Margaret Mary School.

 Saint Margaret Mary’s School Receives 2016 “Let’s Move!
 Active Schools National Award For Helping Students go From Zero to Sixty”

 “Let’s Move!
-Active Schools,” part of First Lady Michelle Obama’s “ Let’s Move!” initiative, honored Saint Margaret Mary’s School as one of only three in Nebraska with the 2016 “Let’s Move!
+Active Schools,” was part of former First Lady Michelle Obama’s “ Let’s Move!” initiative, honored Saint Margaret Mary’s School as one of only three in Nebraska with the 2016 “Let’s Move!
 Active Schools” National Award.
 The “Let’s Move!” campaign is dedicated to ensuring 60 minutes of physical activity a day as the norm in K-12 schools.
 Learn more about the program at http://www.letsmoveschools.org.

 “You have to engage kids at all levels to be successful,” says Mrs. Sheri Cohen Vollmer, Physical Education/Health instructor at SMM.
 “I love to watch those ‘Aha Moments’ when a student says ‘I can do this’.”